XiaoxuYangLab/Human_DRG_SG/README.md

 ### 3. Computational and statistical analyses for human neuronal clonal distribution patterns

-#### 3.1 Pipelines for mosaic variant determination, annotations, and plotting
+#### 3.1 Codes for mosaic variant determination, annotations, and plotting

 Variant annotations for samples are provided separately.

-#### 3.2 Pipelines for statistical analysis, and the related plotting
+#### 3.2 Codes for statistical analysis, and the related plotting

 "geoclones" are used to map the AF of each candidate mosaic variant onto the schematic of the body plan, geoclones of the three donors were generated from a code [here](https://github.com/shishenyxx/Human_DRG_SG/tree/main/Analysis/geoclone).